Efficient variants of the CMRH method for solving a sequence of multi-shifted non-Hermitian linear systems simultaneously: Abstract

 \section{Abstract}

-Multi-shifted linear systems with non-Hermitian coefficient matrices often arise from the numerical solutions for time-dependent partial/fractional differential equations (PDEs/FDEs), control theory, PageRank problem, etc. In this paper, we derive efficient variants of the restarted CMRH (Changing Minimal Residual method based on the Hessenberg process) method built upon the cost-effective Hessenberg process for this problem class.
-In order to accelerate the iterative solution, we also present a flexible variant of the shifted CMRH method.
-Extensive numerical experiments involving the numerical solutions of PDEs/FDEs are reported to illustrate the performance of the new methods, also against other popular multi-shifted Krylov subspace methods.
+Multi-shifted linear systems with non-Hermitian coefficient matrices arise in numerical solutions of time-dependent partial/fractional differential equations (PDEs/FDEs), in control theory, PageRank problems, and other research fields.
+We derive efficient variants of the restarted Changing Minimal Residual method based on the cost-effective Hessenberg procedure (CMRH) for this problem class.
+Then, we introduce a flexible variant of the algorithm that allows to use variable preconditioning at each iteration to further accelerate the convergence of shifted CMRH.
+We analyse the performance of the new class of methods in the numerical solution of PDEs and FDEs, also against other multi-shifted Krylov subspace methods.